Skip to main content

 - Work with a Peer Research Advisor.

-The peer research advisors offer virtual consultations by appointment during the fall and spring semesters.
-Look for more information about how to work with them in early September.
+The peer research advisors offer both virtual drop-in hours and virtual consultations by appointment during the fall and spring semesters.

 Best for: students in the Seminars in Scholarly Inquiry and other introductory courses.